Frequently Asked Questions

 2. Our exclusive Safety Back™ allows for the safest healing possible by shielding the piercing tip and preventing the earring back from being squeezed too tight.
 This allows for proper airflow and prevents the earring back from becoming embedded during the healing process.

-1. Unlike loud piercing guns that shoot a spring-loaded piercing earring through the tissue, our hand-pressured instrument is very smooth and quiet.
+1. Unlike loud piercing guns that shoot a spring-loaded piercing earring through the tissue, our hand-pressured instrument is smooth and quiet.

 2. Our system will pierce your ears and attach our exclusive Safety Back™ in one quick, smooth motion.